BLOG POST

 Underwater footage recorded by the CatchCam camera while mounted to the trawl vessel Brighter Hope (LK 98) in Shetland.

-The underwater footage recorded by CatchCam helped Tom Robertson ensure that the vessel was fishing correctly as it towed.
-He adds: “Well, the video put my mind at ease.”
+The underwater footage ensured the vessel was fishing correctly as it towed.
+He adds: “Well, the video put my mind at ease”.

-Skipper Tom Robertson holding his catch.
-Tom, along with his brother Ross Robertson and friend George Jamieson, took ownership of the Shetland fishing vessel Brighter Hope, back in 2022
+Tom Robertson, his brother Ross, and friend George Jamieson took ownership of the Shetland fishing vessel Brighter Hope, back in 2022

 “Our fishing crews in Shetland are committed to sustainable and efficient fishing methods, and our investment in this technology will support them in understanding and adapting their fishing gear with even greater confidence than was previously possible”

-Brian Isbister, Shetland Fish Producers’ Organisation (SFPO) in an article published in Shetland Fishermen last month.
+Brian shared his views in an article published in Shetland Fishermen last month.

 Contact our team to see how the camera can be easily integrated into your operations.